Idanha-a-Nova: Climate

 Idanha-a-Nova has a Mediterranean climate (Köppen: Csa) with cool to mild, rainy winters and hot, dry summers.
 The town is located at roughly 380 m altitude.
-Places at lower elevations (e.g. Ladoeiro, shown below) can get even hotter in the summer, with average daily temperatures rounding 33–34 C in July and August.
+Places at lower elevations (e.g. Ladoeiro, shown below) can get even hotter in the summer, with average daily temperatures rounding 33–34 C in July and August; experiencing on average 89 days with above 30 °C maximums and 54 days with below 0 °C minimums per year.

 Notable individuals

 Notable individuals of the municipality of Idanha-a-Nova include: